 Peanut butter bush (Clerodendrum trichotomum) is a deciduous shrub known for the unusual peanut butter scent emitted by its dark green, ovate leaves when they are crushed.
 While some gardeners find this smell unpleasant, the tubular flowers of this bush offer a lovely sweet fragrance.
 The cascades of its delicate, showy flowers make the peanut butter bush a unique and attractive plant to grow.

-Cascades of delicate but showy flowers are the calling card of this otherwise unremarkable deciduous shrub.
-Its botanical name, Clerodendrum trichotomum, comes from the Greek words "kleros" which means chance or destiny, and "dendron" meaning tree, leading to one of the plant's slightly less common names, "fate tree."
+Many people also know this plant by the name of harlequin glorybower.
+Its botanical name, Clerodendrum trichotomum, comes from the Greek words "kleros" (meaning chance or destiny) and "dendron" (meaning tree), leading to one of the plant's slightly less common name, "fate tree."

 |Botanical Name||Clerodendrum trichotomum|